Danielle Downey

 Danielle Elizabeth Downey (December 6, 1980 – January 30, 2014) was an American professional golfer.
 She won golf tournaments at the collegiate level, Sun Coast events and on the Futures Tour.
 She played on the LPGA Tour from 2006 to 2010.

-High school
+Early life and amateur career

-Downey was a 1,000 point scorer for the Spencerport High School girls basketball team and played on the boys varsity golf team.
+In 1980, Downey was born in Rochester, New York.
+She attended Spencerport High School.
+She was a 1,000 point scorer for the girls basketball team and played on the boys varsity golf team.

-College

 Downey was a three time All-American and four-time All-SEC team at Auburn University.
 She won the 2000 SEC Championship.
 She led Auburn to the SEC team championships in 2000 and 2003.
 She was a two-time US vs. Japan team member.

-Amateur career

-Downey won the New York State Women's amateur golf tournament three consecutive years (1999–2001).
+Downey also won the New York State Women's amateur golf tournament three consecutive years (1999–2001) while still in college.

-Professional
+Professional career

-Downey played on the Futures Tour from 2004 to 2007 and the LPGA Tour from 2006 to 2010.
+In 2003, Downey turned professional.
+She played on the Futures Tour from 2004 to 2007.
 She won one Futures Tour event, the Lima Memorial Hospital FUTURES Golf Classic.

+She then the LPGA Tour from 2006 to 2010.
 Her best finish on the LPGA Tour was 4th place at the 2008 Bell Micro LPGA Classic.